AlrikRr/ActiveDirectory_Lab/Workstations/README.md

 Add-Computer -DomainName nerv.com -Credential nerv\Administrateur -Force -Restart
 ```

-Take a snapshot of the DC01 and the WS01 once it is joined BEFORE adding the random users
+Take a snapshot of the DC01 and the WS01 once it is joined BEFORE adding the random users so you can go back anytime ou want.